 A thought that sprung to mind: while in the Haydn quartet the outer voices (primarily the first violin) were dominating, the Ligeti quartet presented a uniform, joint effort, and a performance out of a single mold & mind.
 Here now, the middle voices (second violin and viola) were finally given a chance to show profile, to present the strength and sonority of their instruments and voices.

 I. Allegro ma non troppo

 The initial bars gave a chance to enjoy the impressive sonority of the viola in its nice cantilena, above a backdrop of pp tremolos.
 The first violin then takes over the cantilena, the music rapidly gets more lively.
 Oddly, some of the tension got lost in bars 24ff.
 It seemed to evolve in waves, was missing at times.
-One example was the ppp / in tempo in bar 44ff. the artists did use agogics as part of the phrasing.
+One example was the ppp / in tempo in bar 44ff., where the artists did use agogics as part of the phrasing.
 However, as in their earlier performance, I missed the rhythmic swaying between the bar lines, which I associated with Slavonic music, especially if it is as close to folk tunes as Dvořák’s.

 In agogics, I liked the slight broadening around the fp.
 On the other hand, I again missed the rhythmic swaying.
 Overall, the performance felt somewhat dry, neutral, and I don’t see why now the vibrato (especially in the first violin) needed to be so strong, and why there were so many glissandi / portamenti: that (alone) does not create “Slavonic atmosphere”.